-Now you’ve got the lowdown on content curation for your clients, it’s time to put it to use!
+Now you’ve got the lowdown on content curation for your clients, and it’s time to put it to use!

 Start by following these steps to find reputable sources, and always double-check that the website you’re pulling the content from is related to your client’s industry.

-You’ll see results in no time, we’re sure of it!
+You’ll see results in no time.
+We’re sure of it!